rherardi/adaptation-vectors/README.md

 jupyter notebook <adaptation_vectors.ipynp>
 ```

-After running the above command, a browser window will open with the Jupyter Notebook interface.
-Navigate to the notebook file (adaptation_vectors.ipynb) click to select it and open it.

 Once the notebook is open, run each cell by selecting it and pressing Shift + Enter.
 Alternatively, you can use the Run button from the toolbar.
-When prompted, enter the command line parameters for the program.
 The notebook will provide fields for entering the total months and maximum months to adapt.
-You can either input values directly or leave them empty to use the default values.

 After executing all the cells, you will find a generated CSV file (adaptation_vectors.csv) containing the data and a PNG file (adaptation_vectors.png) containing the 3D graph in the same directory as the notebook.